 Luxury doesn’t have to cost an arm and a leg!

 By just combining a few of the tips and tricks we have included in this article, you know how to decorate an old mobile home, or part of your old mobile home, without breaking the bank.
-If you’re looking for something a little more season, we’ve prepared a great article on decorating your mobile home for fall which is just around the corner.
+If you’re looking for something a little more season, we’ve prepared a great article on decorating your mobile home for the summer which is just around the corner.